shidemuri/tefoco-v3/README.md

 i made it just to learn how to use js so dont expect it to update a lot

+replace the process.env.token thing with the bot token (on quotes)

 ## Command list:

 $yeet (optional name for the things)- makes a lot of text channels and vcs, and roles, changes the server's name and pings everyone on the new channels